University of Minnesota Crookston Campus Policy

 Institutional Effectiveness Office

-• Conduct analysis and provide data to inform enrollment target and admission standards recommendations and decisions
+• Conduct analysis and provide data to inform recommendations and decisions regarding enrollment targets and admission standards.

 Vice Chancellor for Academic and Student Affairs

-• Serve as final decision maker on appeals of admission decisions
+• Serve as the final decision maker on appeals of admission decisions.

 Chancellor

-• Review and approve enrollment targets and standards for admission
+• Review and approve enrollment targets and admission standards.

 Policy History